Explainer: The Significance of Pennsylvania's Justice Reinvestment Legislation

 Pennsylvania Governor Tom Wolf recently signed two long-awaited pieces of criminal justice legislation that are together expected to save $48 million in state corrections spending by 2023.
 Both bills focus on system improvements that will reduce recidivism and lower costs to taxpayers.

 The policy changes are the result of Pennsylvania’s Justice Reinvestment Initiative (JRI), which the state embarked on in 2015 with intensive technical support from experts at The Council of State Governments (CSG) Justice Center.
-Here’s what you need to know this critical legislation:
+Here’s what you need to know about this critical legislation:

 1. Why is this legislation needed?